wavefrontHQ/docs/pages/doc/proxies_running_docker.md

 ---
-title: Running a Proxy in a Docker Container
+title: Running a Wavefront Proxy in a Docker Container
 keywords:
 tags: [proxies]
 sidebar: doc_sidebar